 It is one of the main ports for maritime load input from all over the world although in recent years it has become important as a tourist destination for its beautiful beaches lapped by the Ocean Pacific and various mostly aquatic activities conducted in natural settings very beautiful.
 Similarly you can find hotels in various price ranges, here we will recommend, from cheap hotels to five stars with all the luxuries that sightseeing Manzanillo has for you.

 To stroll and admire the beauty of the sea we can begin to visit the Malecon of Manzanillo (Manzanillo Pier).
-It is a small square where is very pleasant to walk, get ice cream, make your first souvenirs shopping on the square that is on one side or to buy some extra items you need last minute and take several photos with an iconic swordfish and Pacific Ocean like background.
+It is a small square where is very pleasant to walk, get ice cream, make your first souvenirs shopping on the square that is on one side, or buy some extra items you need last minute and take several photos with an iconic swordfish and the Pacific Ocean-like background.
 A few steps away is the Colonial Hotel, which offers its own restaurant with delicious and very cheap meals, also it has an Oxxo shop in the hotel (it’s a shop like 7-Eleven and they are in all the country also) allowing you to shop 24 hours.
 Their room has a cost of MXN$ 990 (USD $58) per night.
-If you want a hotel at a good price and have a pool and also is near the beach and with very good location in the downtown then it’s the Hotel Zar Manzanillo, with free wifi and a cost per night of MXN$ 800 (USD $47).
+If you want a hotel at a good price that has a pool and also is near the beach and with a very good location downtown then it’s the Hotel Zar Manzanillo, with free wifi and a cost per night of MXN$ 800 (USD $47).

 “La Campana” (The Bell) is one of the few archaeological sites that are in Colima and which many do not know.
-It is advisable to hire a tour guide that don’t spend a lot time with the tour but that will give a comprehensive explanation about the Ruins and the Mesoamerican culture that lived thousands of years ago in this area of Mexico.
-This archaeological site is north of the State capital of the same name, in Villa de Alvarez so from Manzanillo only you will spend 1 hour 30 minutes because it’s to 100 km distance to get here.
-It has an incredible view of Colima Volcano and you need to wear sunscreen, comfortable clothing, tennis, sunglasses and water as the heat is scorching almost everywhere in the State.
-Schedule to enter this place are Tuesday to Sunday from 9am to 5pm and entrance fee of MXN$ 47 (USD $ 2.50).
+It is advisable to hire a tour guide that doesn’t spend a lot of time on the tour but that will give a comprehensive explanation of the Ruins and the Mesoamerican culture that lived thousands of years ago in this area of Mexico.
+This archaeological site is north of the State capital of the same name, Villa de Alvarez so from Manzanillo only you will spend 1 hour 30 minutes because it’s to 100 km distance to get here.
+It has an incredible view of Colima Volcano and you need to wear sunscreen, comfortable clothing, tennis, sunglasses, and water as the heat is scorching almost everywhere in the State.
+The schedule to enter this place are Tuesday to Sunday from 9 am to 5 pm and the entrance fee of MXN$ 47 (USD $ 2.50).

-Near this last archeological vestige is another no less important archaeological site called El Chanal with large buildings that represented a complete city for the inhabitants of this place dating from 1300 is B.C. although the biggest population boom was not until 1100 A.D.
+Near this last archeological vestige is another no less important archaeological site called El Chanal with large buildings that represented a complete city for the inhabitants of this place dating from 1300 B.C. although the biggest population boom was not until 1100 A.D.
 Across the river towards the volcano other ruins are seen as if they were part of another Pre-Hispanic city and the tour guide is the one who will give a full explanation of what was this culture before the Spanish Conquest.
-Here is open Tuesday to Sunday from 9am to 5pm and has entrance fee of MXN$ 39 (USD$ 2.30).
+Here is open Tuesday to Sunday from 9 am to 5 pm and has an entrance fee of MXN$ 39 (USD$ 2.30).

 If you have a little time and energy to make a quick tour returning to Manzanillo, you can pass through the Colima Downtown where you will meet several churches of beautiful architecture that would be useful to look starting in the Zocalo with the Colima Cathedral Basilica Minor and discovering the others on a couple of streets.